 Paul Rudolph described the Walker Guest House as his own personal Florida favorite.
 "The Sarasota School of Architecture: 1941-1966" By John Howey, Cambridge, MA: MIT Press, 1997

 Thank You Walker Guest House Replica Donors Over 50 individuals, foundations and companies have contributed to this special project.
 Please join SAF in this important effort.
-Your donations will support the ongoing volunteer docent program, maintenance and educational materials.
-Call Elliott Himelfarb at 941-376-0616 for more details.
+Your donations will support the ongoing volunteer docent program, house maintenance and educational materials.
+Call , , for more details.
 Donate Online

 The Sarasota Architectural Foundation constructed a replica of Paul Rudolph's Walker Guest House (aka Cannonball House).
-The replica, based on the original house built in 1952 on Sanibel, Florida, officially opened November 6, 2015 during SarasotaMOD Weekend on the grounds of The John & Mable Ringling Museum of Art and will remain on exhibit until April 6, 2017.
+The replica, based on the original house built in 1952 on Sanibel, Florida, officially opened November 6, 2015 during SarasotaMOD Weekend on the grounds of The John & Mable Ringling Museum of Art and will remain on exhibit until April 30, 2017.
 Visitors may tour the interior and exterior of the 580-square-foot house, learn about Paul Rudolph and discover the principles of the Sarasota School of Architecture movement.
-Ultimately, the house will travel as a mobile education studio to another museum in the U.S. and then return to Sarasota as a permanent exhibit.
+Future plans are to have the house travel as a mobile education studio to another museum in the U.S. and then return to Sarasota as a permanent exhibit.